semimod/DMT-core/doc/source/index.rst

 people that know how to work with large software projects.
 It is not a GUI tool, but a framework that requires you to look at examples, test-cases and software documentation in order to build your own scripts.
 Achieving better usability for engineers that do not have the time or skills to dive into such a project is not one of our current main goals.
 DMT is a very high level toolkit and has many optional dependencies.
-One has to invest a serious amount of time to the steep learning curve of a python, wanted interface and finally ouput (like plotting or writing reports) at the same time.
-This invest will pay of in the long run, as we can tell from experiance.
+One has to invest a serious amount of time to the steep learning curve of a python, wanted interface and finally output (like plotting or writing reports) at the same time.
+This investment will pay of in the long run, as we can tell from experience.

 If you make this investment, the potential gains are

 - simpler transfer between different interfaces for example different circuit simulators,
 - direct access to all kind of data using the same syntax,
-- faster exchange of scripts and hence workflows inside or outside of work groups and finally
+- faster exchange of scripts and hence workflows inside or outside work groups and finally
 - publications with sharable scripts as open data attachment.